ezorrio/genre-classification/Readme.txt

     features.csv
     tracks.csv

-To run it with the hyperparameters used for the final results, simply execute the 'main.py' file in the command line or a Python IDE of your choice.
+To run it with the hyperparameters used for the final results, simply execute the 'experiments_manual.ipynb' file located in the experiments folder.

 Alternatively the github repo can be cloned from: https://github.com/ezorrio/genre-classification.git